High-Performance-Computing/Project/ProblemStatement.md

 ## Need for Big Data

 <p align="justify"> We are dealing with a Big Data problem because of the size of our dataset.
 We do not consider Velocity or Variety (we have all of our data available at once, and we are only delaing with images).
-However, one can imagine that lottery tickets found on Imagenet coukd be used on a variety of tasks that use convolutions (computer vision, speech recognition...). </p>
+However, one can imagine that lottery tickets found on ImageNet could be used on a variety of tasks that use convolution operations (computer vision, speech recognition...). </p>

 - **Volume**:
-     -  1.23M training images
+     -  Total number of training images: 1.23M
+     -  Total number of validation images:100k
+     -  ImageNet Dataset size: 157.3 GB
+     -  Average image resolution (downloaded): 469x387
+     -  Average image resolution (preporcessed): 227x227
 - **Velocity**: Not considered in our project
 - **Variety**: Not considered in our project